id2359/jga/README.md

 # jga
-Genetic algorithm test in J
+Genetic algorithm test in J.

-Some old code testing J
+Some old code of mine I found.